-Hong Kong, Asia's most astounding and perhaps busiest city enthrals one and all with its glamour and glitz.
+Hong Kong, one of Asia's most astounding and busiest cities enthrals one and all with its glamour and glitz.
 Simply traversing the city by mass transit railway, buses, and taxis or stepping on the world's longest escalator is an experience in itself.
-Holidays to Hong Kong ensure stupendous times The destination is both a shopper's paradise and a gourmet's delight - an endless range of electronic goods and gourmet cuisines spoil for choice.
-Get some serious retail therapy at bargain shops or posh departmental stores.
-The city regales its visitors with a flood of food options spanning cheap street fare as well as hip restaurants.
+Holidays to Hong Kong ensure stupendous times.
+Go on a heritage tour to catch a view of Man Mo Temple, Kowloon's Walled City or behold ancient Chinese creations adorning the Hong Kong Museum of Art.

 Luxury holidays to Hong Kong are as famed for their uniqueness as for their diversity in its myriad attractions.
 Other attractions of note in this populous metropolis are Victoria Peak, Statue Square, Times Square and Hong Kong Disneyworld.

 Climate and Best Time to Visit

 Hong Kong features a subtropical climate with hot and humid summers, while winters are relative cool and dry.
 To enjoy ideal weather conditions during holidays, its best to visit during the winter months however netting reasonably priced tour packages might be tricky to obtain during the period.
 The alternatives for those seeking deals on all-inclusive holiday packages are the late autumn or early spring periods which feature considerably less tourist traffic.
 Summer months feature uncomfortably humid weather hence it is not recommended for travel.